Binwin6724/ml-restaurant/README.md

 # Top Rated Restaurants Near Village the Soul of India 🍽️

-Welcome to our curated list of excellent dining options near Village the Soul of India, known for its authentic South Indian cuisine.
+This is Top 5 list of excellent dining options near Village the Soul of India from Yelp.

 ## Featured Restaurants